-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Madagascar while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Madagascar while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Madagascar.

 When negotiating terms of an employment contract and offer letter with an employee in Madagascar, it may be useful to keep the following in mind: